CrunchyData/pg_goggles/README.md

 The PostgreSQL benchmarking work that lead to this project was sponsored by a year long R&D effort within Crunchy Data led by Greg Smith.

 The name was inspired by the yearning of [The Goggles Do Nothing](https://knowyourmeme.com/memes/the-goggles-do-nothing) crossed with the optimism of ["Rose Coloured Glasses"](https://www.youtube.com/watch?v=Gp8knr8Ho-4), from the band Animal Logic's second album.
+The streampunk goggle logo was commissioned from artist [Arya Putr](https://www.fiverr.com/aryaardana)